of this exercise is to find out how much the speed of human word and

 display - these control the time delays in milliseconds (ms).
 The

 second row controls the duration of each image display.
 The

 top row controls the time gap between each image display.
 You

 can stop the display at any time with the 'Stop Displays' button.

 You can then restart either display.

-Please take a note of the shortest gap duration
+a note of the shortest gap duration in ms at

-speeds.
-Please try to resist the temptation to report that you can
+the words and numbers.
+Please try to resist the temptation to report

 The displays use